stavnstrup/abok/naf/methodology/xa-nato-specific.md

 Architecture, and Baseline Architecture.

-{%include figure.html url="./media/image17.jpeg"
-  description="Relationship between types of NATO architectures" width="561" height="329" %}
+{%include rasterfigure.html url="nato-kinds.png" description="Relationship between types of NATO architectures"%}

 **(Overarching Architecture (OA),Reference Architecture (RA) and Target Architecture (TA).
 Baseline Architecture (BA) is not included in the